LSmith97/Mingo/README.md

 ## Getting Started
 1. Click on this [link](https://) to access the Mingo app.
-2. Once the page is loaded, you should be able to view all the posts that have been created.
+2. On the home page, you should be able to view all posts that have been created.
 3. To make a post, complete the following steps:
     a.
-Click on 'Make a Flam'
+Log in using your Google account.
     b.
+Click on 'Create a Post'.
+    c.
 Enter a title for your post.
 What subject will you be discussing?
-    c.
+    d.
 Enter your thoughts in the provided box.
-    d.
+    e.
 Click 'Create Post' to save your post.
-4. To make a post, complete the following steps:
+4. To edit or delete an existing post OR view, add, or edit comments to an existing post,
     a.
-Click the icon on the post to open up the comment box.
+Log in using your Google account.
     b.
-Enter your comment.
+Click on the comments link.
     c.
-Click 'Post Comment' to save your comment.
-5. To view all posts, click on the 'Home' link in the nav bar.
+Choose the corresponding option.
+    d.
+Note that if no comments have been added, no comments will appear.

 ## Technologies Used
 -   Mongoose
 -   MongoDB
 -   Express
+-   Heroku
 -   Node
 -   HTML
 -   CSS